Revised March 15, 2018

 Be Safe - Wear appropriate clothing and footwear.
-Warm up before exercising, and cool down afterwards.
+Warm up before exercising, and cool down afterward.
 Have a spotter help you with free weights.
-Make sure you've had enough to eat and drink before exercisting to prevent getting dizzy or light-headed.
+Make sure you've had enough to eat and drink before exercising to prevent getting dizzy or light-headed.
 If you are experiencing dizziness, pain or unusual discomfort at any time, stop and ask for help.

 Help Us Keep the Y Clean - Wipe off equipment after each use.
 Return all equipment when finished with it.
 Take personal items with you.
 Remove the plates from lifting bars when you're done.